carbonext-tech/api-b2b-docs/docs/main-concepts/calculators.md

 # Calculators

-This folder contains requests related to calculate the amount of tCO2eq emitted by different types of transport, as well as the price to offset those emissions.
+This page contains requests related to calculate the amount of tCO2eq emitted by different types of transport, as well as the price to offset those emissions.

 ## Types [GET]